 - Keeping them in a highly humid area like a bathroom or kitchen as humidity is a good idea.

 Anthurium Dorayaki needs a consistently moist substrate.
 However, the soil must do so by retaining the optimal moisture.

-As a result, your soil mix must retain optimal moisture while draining all excess moisture.
+As a result, your soil mix must retain optimal moisture while draining all excess water.

 If the soil holds excessive moisture, it invites fungal and bacterial growth.
 Meanwhile, if the soil is dry, it decreases the nutrition absorption rate.

-Similarly, a highly compacted soil prevents airflow in the roots.
-Consequently, its roots can’t function in deprivation of oxygen.
+Similarly, highly compacted soil prevents airflow in the roots.
+Consequently, its roots can’t function in the deprivation of oxygen.

 Besides, it is ideal to use any orchid or African violet mixes for your Anthurium Dorayaki.